bjalali/getting-cleaning-data/CodeBook.md

 The 68 variables are listed below:

-1. subject and activity,
-* subject, the numeric ID of the 30 test subjects
-* activity, the 6 activity ID
+1. subject and activity (subject, the numeric ID of the 30 test subjects. activity, the 6 activity ID)

 2. and the Measurements (66 means):

 * tBodyAcc-mean()-X